Kite Connect Static IP: Fix Your Zerodha Bot on Heroku or Railway

 QUOTAGUARDSHIELD_URL=http://username:password@proxy.quotaguard.com:9293

-The kiteconnect library uses requests under the hood.
-Set proxy environment variables before the SDK initializes:
+The kiteconnect SDK uses requests under the hood.
+Set the proxy environment variables before the SDK initializes:

 import os